What Is the IRS WISP Template and Who Needs One?

 2026 Filing Season Compliance Reminder

-The IRS expects all tax preparers to have an updated WISP in place before the 2026 filing season begins.
-Firms without a compliant plan risk PTIN suspension, FTC enforcement action, and personal liability for any client data breach.
-If your WISP has not been reviewed since last year, schedule your annual review now—before January workloads make it impossible.
+The IRS requires all tax preparers to have an updated WISP in place before the 2026 filing season.
+Firms without a compliant plan risk PTIN suspension, FTC enforcement action, and personal liability in the event of a data breach.
+Schedule your annual WISP review before January to close gaps while workloads are manageable.

 Maintaining Your WISP: Annual Reviews and Triggered Updates